Giandom/data-contracts/opendatamesh.org/quickstart/README.md

   -d "@dp-demo-descriptor/dp-demo.json"
 ```

-2. Create a new version of the Data Product:
+2. Now, you can publish a new version of the Flight Frequency Data Product:

 ```
 curl -X 'POST' \